 When it comes to addiction recovery, the best facilities use behavioral therapy to fuel the rehabilitation experience.
 Addiction is a cunning disease because it hijacks the brain.
 If you have a problem with drugs or alcohol, you probably realized that you have little control over your actions.
 You’re not alone.
-Millions of men in our country and around the world have been in your situation, but high-quality addiction treatment eventually turned their lives around.
+Millions of men and women in our country and around the world have been in your situation, but high-quality addiction treatment eventually turned their lives around.

 Understanding the Habit Loop for Behavioral Therapy

 What separates humans from every other animal and what makes us the dominant species is our prefrontal cortex.
 This part of the brain in humans is larger than any other animal, and it gives us a great advantage in life.
 The limbic system is also in this part of the brain, and responsible for context-dependent learning.
 In other words, it helps us survive through three simple steps:

 For example, when we get hungry (trigger), we eat food (behavior), and we’re no longer hungry (reward).
 The next time we’re hungry, we know to go find food to handle the issue.
 This becomes a subconscious, automated response, which turns into an issue for those with an addiction.
 For example, depression can lead to drinking or using drugs to get rid of sadness, and you can’t stop it.